 Mexico City is the capital of the country, the largest city in Mexico, and actually, the fifth largest city on Earth!
 As such, many people get intimidated at the thought of visiting such a bustling big city.
-However, with the six tips below (from someone who lived in Mexico City for one amazing year) and a bit of research into your must see things to do in Mexico City, you'll have an epic trip.

-As the fifth largest city, the greater Mexico City population is over an astonishing 21 million (the city proper has a population of around nine million).
+As the world's fifth largest city, the greater Mexico City population is over an astonishing 21 million (the city proper has a population of around nine million).
 With that many people, you can only imagine how bad the traffic can get.
 Driving in such congestion can really ruin a good mood — and maybe even a whole vacation — so skip the rental car in Mexico City.

 Mexico City is actually very walkable, and has nice weather for much of the year, so the easiest to get around by walking.
 You also have the option for Uber or taxis, if you're going somewhere too far to walk.